nolenfelten/Dailymotion-Account-Framework/README.md

 - 15 to 20 videos in your channel to start.
 - Add 1 or 2 videos each week.
 - Upload videos between 4 to 10 minutes.
-- Dailymotion updates earning 2 or 3 times a week.
+- Earnings are updated 2 or 3 times a week.
 - Dailymotion does not pay you for amount of hits you send to your videos, they pay for time a videos is watched.
+- Do not click on ads which appears around your videos because its violate the dailymotion term and condition. dailymotion terminate your account too.
+-
 </i>